White Snow, White Sand, Cotton, Cold Foam & more…

 UNDERTONES: N/A. This doesn’t mean there aren’t any, it means they’re so subtly warm that the specifics aren’t worth paying attention to.

-WHAT PAINT COLOURS WILL LOOK GOOD WITH WHITE SNOW?
+WHAT PAINT COLORS WILL LOOK GOOD WITH WHITE SNOW?

-I believe the question should be ‘what paint colours WON’T look good with White Snow!’
-With no allegiance to being warm or cool, White Snow is super flexible and can accommodate warm or cool paint colours and MAYBE even some other whites.
+I believe the question should be ‘what paint colors WON’T look good with White Snow!’
+With no allegiance to being warm or cool, White Snow is super flexible and can accommodate warm or cool paint colors and MAYBE even some other whites.

 The only areas I wouldn’t naturally gravitate towards White Snow are the following: